Liberal Democrat Conference: All-member Conference voting system

-Conference also features speeches from prominent party members and guests and an exhibition.
+Conference also features speeches from prominent party members and guests and an exhibition with stands from the public, private and charitable sectors.

+Conference Fringe

-There are also several fringe events, run by internal political groups such as Liberal Reform, Social Liberal Forum and Young Liberals, and a well-established late-evening entertainment review known as the Glee Club.
+There are many types of Fringe events, consisting of workshops, debates and seminars, many of which are run by external organisations.
+Events held by the party's internal political groups, such as Liberal Reform, Social Liberal Forum and Young Liberals, are also a regular feature of the Fringe.
+There is also a well-established late-evening entertainment review, known as the Glee Club.